nestauk/arloesiadur_analysis_data/research/data/research_1_trends/readme.md

 # Reasearch trends data
 Data for a visualisation representing research trends in Wales and its Principal Areas.
-Includes information about projects awarded and funded by high-level discipline and research topic which were led by organisations based in Wales or the relevant research area.
+Includes information about projects awarded and funded by high-level discipline and research topic which were led by organisations based in Wales or the relevant principal area.

 ## Data dictionary